GeographicCone/OmenHwCtl/README.md

 * `-SetFanTable <00-FF>+ (# < 128)` Set the dynamic fan table (fan mode-dependent)
 * `-SetIdleOff` `-SetIdleOn` Disable or enable idle mode
 * `-SetLedAnim` Set LED animation table, reserved but not implemented
+* `-SetMemXmp` Set memory to XMP mode (following reboot)
 * `-Silent` Suppress all text output (except usage note if called with no suitable parameters)

 #### Examples

+* `-MaxGpuPower` makes the GPU run at maximum power, enabling custom TGP (cTGP) and PPAB - the original reason why this script was written
 * `-SetColor4 00FF00:00FF00:0080FF:FFFFFFF` sets right and middle zones to green, left to sky blue, and the WASD keys to white
 * `-SetCpuPower 45 -SetCpuPowerMax 215` sets PL1 to 45W and PL4 to 215W (multiple operations can be performed in one go)
+* `-OmenKeyOn` sets up a custom WMI event filter so that the task "Omen Key" will run whenever the Omen Key is pressed

 #### Notes